eze-kiel/dir-scan/README.md

 -mt
     Enable multi threading.
 It will create 2 threads Default : false

+-w
+    Waiting time between requests to avoid flood, in milliseconds
 ```

 The `mt` flag will separate the work into 2 differents goroutines.
 It will also display results in an unalphabetical order, due to the list splitting.